NetickNetworking/NetickForUnity/README.md

 ### Bandwidth

 Netick 2 uses an innovative state synchronization algorithm that moves multiplayer game development forward.
-Not only does it achieve the lowest bandwidth usage ever seen, but it also simplifies networked games by ensuring full networked state update atomicity.
+Not only does it achieve the lowest bandwidth usage ever seen, but it also simplifies networked games by ensuring full networked state update atomicity, completely eliminating all network-related race conditions/desyncs.
 Netick 2 uses a novel approach for Delta Snapshots that makes it possible to use Interest Management and Delta Snapshots together, performatively.
 This has been unheard of in AAA or indie games, due to the difficulty or impracticality of doing that.
 However, in Netick 2, it just works.

 Netick also lets you fully sync, predict, and interpolate anything in the game: network properties, collections, etc. This greatly simplifies development for complicated or demanding projects.